urwithajit9/rustyLock/README.md

 ## Roadmap

+- Adding password strength checker and showing the strength upon generation.

 - Make it General to create random string for security application like (https://djecrety.ir/)
 - Support popular framework requirement of secreat string like Django SECRET_KEY (minimum 50 suggested)
 - Support other cryptographic requirement like :